-Supported by: 1) Nebraska State funding by the Nebraska Research Initiative; 2) Federal funding by NIH COBREs (NCV and Redox); 3) A one-time private donation from the Ken Morrison Family through NU Foundation; and 4) usage/service fees.
+Supported by: 1) The Nebraska Research Initiative; 2) Federal funding by NIH COBREs, including NCV and NRBC, and NCIBC (currently, P20 GM113126); 3) A private donation from the Ken Morrison Family; 4) NU Foundation/IANR/ARD grants; and 5) usage/service fees.

 |Service||Academic/In House||Industry/Private Company Users|

 |Epi-Fluorescence: EVOS & Stereo||$20/hour||$50/hour (Assisted)|

 |TEM - Unassisted/Assisted||

 |Field-emission SEM||$30/hour (unassisted); $53/hour (assisted)||$70/hour (unassisted); $100/hour (assisted)|